TimEngelmann/ai4est/README.md

 Here's a rundown of the necessary steps to run the code on a local machine

   1. Identify the correct config file
+  2. Set `cluster` to `false`in this config file
   2. Set this config file in line 29 of `pipeline/main.py`
   2. Create a dataset directory where the processed dataset will be stored
   3. Change the path to dataset to the directory created in step 2 in the config file
-  4. Change the path to reforestree to point to the location of the reforestree dataset on you machine
+  4. Change the path to reforestree to point to the location of the reforestree dataset on you machine (so /path/to/dir/reforestree/)
+  5. Change the path to main to point to where this directory lies on your machine (so /path/to/dir/ai4est/)
   5. Activate environment
   6. Execute code from inside the `pipeline` directory by running `python3 main.py`